protono/hello-algo/algos.md

 - "Path": The sequence of edges passing from vertex A to vertex B is called the "path" from A to B. In the previous picture, the edge sequence 1-5-2-4 is a path from vertex 1 to vertex 4.
 - "Degree" indicates the number of edges a vertex has.
 For a directed graph, "In-Degree" indicates how many edges point to the vertex, and "Out-Degree" indicates how many edges point from the vertex.

-9.1.2. graph representation
+#### 9.1.2 graph representation

 Common representations of graphs include "adjacency matrix" and "adjacency list".
 The following uses an undirected graph as an example.

 1. adjacency matrix

-Assuming that the number of vertices in the graph is n, the "Adjacency Matrix" uses a matrix of nxn size to represent the graph, each row (column) represents a vertex, the matrix element represents an edge, and 1 or 0 represents whether there is an edge between two vertices.
+Assuming that the number of vertices in the graph is $n$, the "Adjacency Matrix" uses a matrix of $n \times n$ size to represent the graph, each row (column) represents a vertex, the matrix element represents an edge, and $1$ or $0$ represents whether there is an edge between two vertices.

 As shown in the following picture, if the adjacency matrix is $M$ and the vertex list is $V$, then the matrix element $M[i][j]=1$ means that there is an edge between the vertex $V[i]$ and the vertex $V[j]$, otherwise $M[i][j]=0$ means there is no edge between the two vertices.